interactivetools-com/SmartArray/README.md

 // Convert SmartStrings back to original values
 // Note: The `value()` method returns the raw value from a `SmartString` object.
 $userId = $users->first()->id->value(); // Returns 10 as an integer

+// Note: If the key doesn’t exist, a SmartNull object is returned instead of throwing an error, so you can chain
+// safely without checking for isset() first.

 ```